17-nikita/Portfolio_client_manag/README.md

 *   **Image Cropping:** [State whether image cropping is implemented for Project images on upload in the admin panel, e.g., "Implemented image cropping for Project images on upload in the admin panel to the specified 450x350 ratio."]

-## Deployment

-The application is deployed on [Mention the cloud platform used, e.g., Heroku, AWS EC2, etc.].

-*   **Deployed App URL:** [Provide the public URL of your deployed application]

 ## Evaluation Notes